axlothecook/ArknightsMemoryCardGame/README.md

 # Arknights Memory Card Game
 A memory game themed around **Arknights**, a mobile tower defense cacha game.
-'Operators' are Charaters on the cards that the user needs to discern between, in total pf 19.
+'Operators' are charaters on the cards that the user needs to discern between, in total pf 19.

 ## How to play